As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 For example, if someone wants to find a recipe for chocolate chip cookies, they might type “chocolate chip cookie recipe” into a search engine.

-But if they were using voice search, they would say something like “how do I make chocolate chip cookies?”
+But if they were using voice search, they would say something like “How do I make chocolate chip cookies?”

 As you can see, the keywords are different.